FROM: rangers.philstaff.org/ (This PhilStaff webpage is still under construction.)

 Due to the proven stewardship during the first three summers, Phillips graciously donated a larger tract of land to the

-south.
-In 1942 the name was changed to Philmont, appropriately acknowledging "all the mountains" he gave Scouting.
+In 1942 the name was changed to Philmont, appropriately acknowledging “all the mountains” he gave to Scouting.

 In the years that followed a trail system was created, connecting outlying camps scattered over the property.
 Staffed